You cannot select more than 25 topics Topics must start with a letter or number, can include dashes ('-') and can be up to 35 characters long.

 • Bold & italic text

-The last two should be relatively straightforward.
+The last should be relatively straightforward.
 The first two appear to be more challenging than I'd have expected.

 Interaction with stdio